devakapatel/t9-nextra-4/content/sem-5/question-banks/psc/unit-4.md

 This script effectively demonstrates how to conduct simple linear regression analysis using the `statsmodels` library in Python and visualize the results with Matplotlib.
 The summary output provides insights into the relationship between variables, while the plot visually represents this relationship along with predicted values from the regression model.

-## 28) Explain the importance of data visualization in scientific computation and list common techniques used for visualizing data.
+## <mark> 28) Explain the importance of data visualization in scientific computation and list common techniques used for visualizing data. </mark>

 #### Importance of Data Visualization in Scientific Computation